kwaldenphd/python-lists-strings/README.md

  print(i, number)
 ```

-113. Again, more to come on conditional statements.
+113. Again, more to come on conditional statements and loops.

 ### Lab Notebook Questions on Lists with Numbers